 How do we get started in a classroom?

-Is a License required?
+Is a Subscription required?

 Do I need to get certified to teach Hacker Highschool?